-2.3.1 Zero-knowledge proofs in Paillier cryptosystem
+Zero-knowledge proofs in Paillier cryptosystem

-There exist honest-verifier zero-knowledge proofs for proving a given value is 0 [10, Section 5.2].
-Hence, proving a summation a + b = v can be performed by proving v - a - b = 0, which is possible by the additive homomorphic property.
+There exist honest-verifier zero-knowledge proofs for proving a given value is 0 [7, Section 5.2].
+Hence, clearly, proving a summation a + b = v can be performed by proving v - a - b = 0 in an additive homomorphic cryptosystem.

-Therefore, using Paillier's scheme to obscure edge weights should enable verification of the edge values without revealing their actual values.
+So, using some such scheme to obscure edge weights should enable verification of the edge values without revealing their actual values.